Funding and Schemes

 The amount to be paid in grant aid is dependant on:

-- Whether the applicant is eligible for 40% grant rate or 60% grant rate (eligible young farmers and eligible women in agriculture) and
+- Whether an applicant is eligible for 40% grant rate or 60% grant rate (eligible young farmers and eligible women in agriculture or all items under the farm safety capital investment scheme) and

 - DAFM reference costing for the infrastructure item at date of approval.
 Costings as of Feb 22nd 2023